If It’s Work, It Doesn’t Work

 We know the difference, right?
 If not, we’d be well served to get a handle on it.

 It’s just like Abraham’s upstream vs. downstream analogy.
 When we’re paddling upstream, we’re headed in the exact opposite direction of what we want, because everything we want is downstream.
 And it’s not hard work to float downstream.

-Ever since Fen posted in the Good Vibe U forum about “Allowing vs. Doing” I’ve been thinking about how sometimes it is enjoyable to do something, rather than just twinkle our nose and have it done immediately.
+Ever since someone posted in the Good Vibe U forum about “Allowing vs. Doing” I’ve been thinking about how sometimes it is enjoyable to do something, rather than just twinkle our nose and have it done immediately.
 (Although there are times that “instant” is my favorite way to go.)

 Like putting Good Vibe U together – that’s been “work,” but fun work.
 Mostly, anyway.
-Helpful virtual assistants were happy to load content to the site, but I rather enjoyed the process myself.
-(Even if it wasn’t the smartest way for me to spend time.)

 I could tell when it crossed the feel good line, and started to feel a little heavy.
 Which was my sign to back off till it got fun again, which it quickly did once it had a little space to.